-Purchasing investment property in the suburbs is a prudent decision for the particular type of investor.
-You are more prone to find long-term quality tenants.
+Purchasing investment property in the suburbs is a prudent decision for the particular type of investor, especially if you are more prone to find long-term quality tenants.
 Nevertheless, you are likely to have a smaller pool of prospective tenant and longer vacancies.
 Let’s dive deeper and investigate what the pros and cons of investing in rental property in the suburbs are.

 Tenants consider the suburbs as a more permanent location than the city core.
 People who choose to reside in the suburbs usually are searching for more permanence than residents of the city centers.
 There are commonly looking to rent a property for longer than a year or buy a home.
 For instance, a young family with a toddler may seek a place in the suburbs so that their child is raised in a peaceful and tranquil setting and attend a good school.